Biography

 In 2020, he contributed to the Ignatz award-winning anthology Be Gay, Do Comics.
 Trujillo's work is also featured in DC Comics and IDW's Eisner award-winning Love is Love, benefiting victims of the Orlando nightclub tragedy, and the Ringo award-nominated Mine!, benefiting Planned Parenthood.
 In 2018, Dodge City was named one of the year's best comics by AV Club.

-In 2021, Christopher Cantwell, Jan Bazaldua, and Josh Trujillo created the character Aaron Fischer for Marvel Comics.
+In 2021, Christopher Cantwell, Jan Bazaldua, and Josh Trujillo created the Queer Captain America, Aaron Fischer, for Marvel Comics.
 News of Aaron's first appearance was featured in outlets including Entertainment Weekly, The Today Show, and The Hill.
 He debuted in The United States of Captain America #1.

 Josh Trujillo's comics writing is represented by Charlie Olsen of Inkwell Management.

-You can remain updated on his work by following Josh on Twitter @LostHisKeysMan.
+You can remain updated on his work by following Josh on social media @LostHisKeysMan.

 Copyright © All rights reserved.